gammaled/guled-investment-group/README.md

 ## Testing
 ---
-I started by test the CSS code with the [CSS Validator](http://jigsaw.w3.org/css-validator/) and it came out **no errors found**.
+I've tested the CSS code by direct input with the [CSS Validator](http://jigsaw.w3.org/css-validator/) and it came out **no errors found**.
+Everytime CSS validator was used, it was by direct input of the code.
 I also prefixed CSS code using the [Autoprefixer](https://autoprefixer.github.io).

 I proceeded to test the HTML with the [HTML Validator](https://validator.w3.org/) and I got the following **results**:
 * Warning: